Evaluating patients suspected of having immune-mediated

 Reference values apply to all ages.

 Myeloperoxidase (MPO) antigen is covalently coupled to polystyrene microspheres that are impregnated with fluorescent dyes to create a unique fluorescent signature.
 MPO antibodies, if present in diluted serum, bind to the MPO antigen on the microspheres.
 The microspheres are washed to remove extraneous serum proteins.
-Phycoerythrin (PE)-conjugated antihuman IgG antibody is then added to detect IgG anti-MPO bound to the microspheres.
+Phycoerythrin (PE)-conjugated antihuman IgG antibody is then added to detect anti-MPO IgG bound to the microspheres.
 The microspheres are washed to remove unbound conjugate, and bound conjugate is detected by laser photometry.
 A primary laser reveals the fluorescent signature of each microsphere to distinguish it from microspheres that are labeled with other antigens.
 A secondary laser reveals the level of PE fluorescence associated with each microsphere.
 Results are calculated by comparing the median fluorescence response for MPO microspheres to a 4-point calibration curve.(Package insert: Bio-Plex 2200 Vasculitis.
-Bio-Rad Laboratories, Hercules, CA 2012)
+Bio-Rad Laboratories; 02/2018)

 Monday through Saturday